How Much Do Data Scientists Make?

 We break down some specific Data Analyst salaries for a few well-known companies below.

-We take a deeper dive in comparing the individual companies of FAANG in our Ultimate Guide to the Top 5 Data Science Companies.
+We take a deeper dive in comparing the individual companies of FAANG in our Ultimate Guide to the FAANG Companies.

 As you look at company data science salaries, you may notice that, company size aside, similar companies have similar compensations.
 This follows broader patterns of how data science roles are paid by industry.